Community Engagement @ Michigan Series

 Accessibility Practices for Community-Engaged Teaching and Learning

-Tuesday, October 29, 2024 1pm-2:30pm (Zoom) - REGISTER FOR THIS SESSION
+Tuesday, October 29, 2024 1pm-2:30pm

 - Community-engaged courses invite undergraduate and graduate students at Michigan to work with and in local communities through course assignments, clinical experiences, research projects, service hours, partnership development and other forms of engagement.
 Making these community-engaged learning activities accessible to students requires instructors to commit to considerable reflection, planning, and communication with students and community partners.
 In this session, participants will learn about common barriers to student access associated with community-engaged courses, identify accessibility practices for course design and disability accommodations, and discuss how to apply these practices to their own community-engaged courses and programs.